tvanantwerp/old-tomvanantwerp.com/_posts/2012-10-15-hello-world-2.md

 title:  "TomVanAntwerp.com Is Live"
 author: Tom VanAntwerp
 date:   2012-10-15 19:28:00
-description: It’s hard to believe that I’ve had this name for a quarter century, give or take, but only just bought the domain for it.
+description: "It’s hard to believe that I’ve had this name for a quarter century, give or take, but only just bought the domain for it."
 ---

 It’s hard to believe that I’ve had this name for a quarter century, give or take, but only just bought the domain for it.